 - If current value = 100, max = 1000

-Default values are set upon saving if no value is manually specified for min / max in then the widget setup page.
+Default values are set upon saving if no value is manually specified for min / max in the widget setup page.

 NOTE: If you edit a widget saved without a min or a max value, default values will appear in the same way as if they'd been manually configured.